• Skip to primary navigation

 Push the ends of the spaghetti into the marshmallows to build different shapes for your tower.

-We started with a cube but when we put weight (Pooh bear in our case) on, it started to lean very precariously to the right and one of the spaghetti vertical pieces snapped.
+We started with a cube, but when we put weight (Pooh bear in our case) on it, it started to lean very precariously to the right, and one of the vertical spaghetti pieces snapped.
 We then discussed what we would do to make it stronger.
-We decided to add some diagonal pieces which seemed to do the trick.
+We decided to add some diagonal pieces, which seemed to do the trick.

 Marshmallow and spaghetti tower for an engineering challenge

-We thought it would then be quite good fun to try lots of different shapes to see if we could break them.
-Straight lines and marshmallow corners tend to lead pretty much to triangles but we had a lot of fun with other shapes too.
+We thought it would be fun to try lots of different shapes to see if we could break them.
+Straight lines and marshmallow corners tend to lead to triangles, but we had a lot of fun with other shapes, too.

 Extension task